Galaxy-Creators/Robo-Launch/README.md

 Brooke Wedeward

 Purpose of APP:
-To show next upcoming space launches and display a encouraging alien You will be able to search launches by dates and cities
+To ask The Alien Steve advice, and he gives it to you!

 APIs that will be used:
-Launch Library
+Advice Slip
 Robohash

 WIRE FRAME: